 1/2 cup of pitted kalamata olives, sliced in half.

 juice of 1/2 lemon

 1 teaspoon maple syrup

-sea salt and pepper to taste (I used 1/8 tsp of sea salt, and a quick turn of my pepper mill.)
+sea salt and pepper to taste (I used 1/8 tsp of sea salt, and a couple turns of my pepper mill.)

 - Dice tofu, toss in oil and a bit of salt, and put in the air fryer at around 375 for 15 minutes.
 See note for oven instruction.

 - In a small bowl or container with a lid, add the nutritional yeast, turmeric, and black salt

 - Rinse canned heart of palm with water and slice them in half lengthwise, and then chop them into half circles.